-We use data provided by a third-party investment managers or pricing vendors to value our investments and we perform periodic analyses on the prices received from third parties to determine whether the prices are reasonable estimates of fair value.
+We are responsible for the determination of the fair value of our investments.
+To complete this valuation, we use data primarily provided by third-party investment managers or pricing vendors.
+We perform periodic analyses on the prices received from third parties to determine whether the prices are reasonable estimates of fair value.
 Our analyses include a review of month-to-month price fluctuations and, as needed, a comparison of pricing services' valuations to other pricing services' valuations for the identical security.